5 Myths and Facts About Depression

 Some lifestyle changes may also help ease the symptoms of depression.
 These include:

 - Eating a more nutritious diet: In particular, it can be helpful to focus on nutrients such as B vitamins, magnesium, and omega-3 fatty acids.

-- Getting plenty of regular exercise: Physical activity, particularly outdoors in sunlight, can give your mood a boost.
+- Getting plenty of regular exercises: Physical activity, particularly outdoors in sunlight, can give your mood a boost.

 - Getting enough sleep: This generally ranges from seven to nine hours for most adults.

 If you experience symptoms of depression, you can take this professional depression screening test.
 However, only a licensed therapist can come up with the right diagnosis.
 So, the best solution is to discuss the results of the test with a therapist who can help you address your feelings and develop a comprehensive treatment plan.

 Online therapy allows you to get matched with a qualified mental health professional in just an hour and get help from the comfort of your home.
 With Calmerry, you can schedule sessions according to your busy schedule and send messages to your therapist whenever you need to share something.